 On 23 June 2016 the European Union was shaken by what may be described as a political earthquake.
 The loss of the EU’s second-largest net contributor and the world’s fifth largest economy is a thunderous wake-up call.

-The UK is Germany’s third largest export market accounting for 7.5% of all exports and 11.6% of its car exports.
-In 2015 bilateral trade yielded a surplus of EUR 51 billion in favour of Germany.
+The UK is Germany’s fifth largest export market accounting for 6.2% of all exports, and is the largest single export market for German cars, importing 769,000 in 2017.
+Bilateral trade yields a surplus of 45 billion EUR in Germany’s favour.
 Germany still remains the UK’s second largest export market.

-Even if the rules do change, the UK and Europe will continue to do business.
+Even if the rules change, business will continue.
 Whether the UK maintains free access to the single market or trade barriers are applied, one thing is certain: the voice of commerce shall prevail over that of politics.